Endometriosis Ultrasound

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ultrasounds can show large clumps of tissue that are likely signs of endometriosis.
-Ultrasounds are also very good at identifying endometriosis of the ovaries.
-But ultrasounds can’t show tiny pieces of tissue that may also be signs of endometriosis.
-Not all tissue is the same with endometriosis.
-Ultrasounds can show some, but not all, types of tissue.
+Ultrasounds can show large clumps of tissue or scarring that are likely signs of endometriosis.
+Ultrasounds are very good at identifying endometriosis in your ovaries.
+But ultrasounds can’t show tiny pieces of tissue which are the most common type of endometriosis.

 An ultrasound can show:

-• Endometrial tissue that’s turned into cysts (endometriomas).
+• Endometrial tissue that’s turned into cysts (endometriomas), most commonly found on your ovaries.

-• Endometrial tissue that’s embedded deeply in an organ (Deeply infiltrating endometriosis, or DIE).
+• Endometrial tissue that’s embedded deeply in your bowel or bladder (deeply infiltrating endometriosis, or DIE).
+These lesions tend to grow 5 millimeters (mm) or deeper.

 An ultrasound can’t show:

-The tricky part is that even if the ultrasound shows tissue that doesn’t belong, there’s no way to be 100% sure it’s endometrial tissue.
+The tricky part is that even if the ultrasound shows tissue that doesn’t belong, there’s no way to be 100% sure it’s endometriosis.
 The only way to know for sure is to remove the tissue and test it.
 This requires surgery, a procedure called a laparoscopy.
-But an ultrasound can let your provider know that you likely have endometriosis, without surgery, and allows them to plan your surgery more effectively.
+But an ultrasound can let your provider know that you likely have endometriosis, which lets them plan your surgery more effectively.

 Advertisement